-We also passed by several campgrounds, the Conservancy’s headquarters, the water reservoir which is protected with the largest pool cover I ever saw.
+We also passed by several campgrounds, the Conservancy’s headquarters, and the water reservoir which is protected with the largest pool cover I have ever seen.

 After 2 hours full of excitement and adventure we returned to the Tour Plaza and thanked our guide for a great trip.
 I will definitely be returning to try more adventures with the Santa Catalina Island Company.
 See tour details here http://www.visitcatalinaisland.com/activities-adventures/land/east-end-adventure.